JJaewon7210/UltimateLabeling/README.md

 - Right click: delete bounding box in current frame (+ in all previous / all following frames if the corresponding option is enabled)
 - Scroll wheel (or swipe up/down): zoom in the image

-## Improvements / issues
-Please write a GitHub issue if you experience any issue or wish an improvement.
-Or even better, submit a pull request!

 ## Licence
 Copyright (c) 2019 Alexandre Carlier, released under the MIT licence.